Milk Pregnancy Test

 Developed by IDEXX, a world leader in veterinary diagnostics, the Alertys™ Pregnancy Tests have been performed more than 44 million times since 2010.
 Milk testing is trusted by tens of thousands of farmers around the world.

-For more information on the Milk Pregnancy Test, please contact your milk recording organisations or visit our website:
+For more information on the Alertys™ Milk Pregnancy Test, please contact your milk recording organisations or visit our website:

 This site uses cookies.
-You can read how we use them in our
+You can read how we use them in our Privacy Policy | Terms of Use

 © 2024 IDEXX Laboratories.
 All rights reserved.